-Also, don’t be afraid to say no. Maybe someone will not be pleased and maybe even someone will yell at you.
+Also, don’t be afraid to say no. Maybe someone will not be pleased, and perhaps even someone will yell at you.
 I have this experience.
 But only when you are not afraid to step down from your position, you can achieve something.
 You have to give feedback to specification.

 If I wouldn’t comment requested features and was afraid to say no to some of them, we would end up in the same situation as the team before us.
 Right now, we wouldn’t even do any work on that project anymore.

 To summarize it, don’t blame former programmers of the team right away.
-When you inherit project like that, try instead to think about what could go wrong beyond programming to not repeat the same mistakes.
-And don’t be afraid to comment specification.
+When you inherit a project like that, try instead to think about what could go wrong beyond programming not to repeat the same mistakes.
+And don’t be afraid to comment on specifications.
 Say no when it would go the wrong way you could see in the past.